 The CJEU ruled in his favor again, annulling the Privacy Shield.
 This judgment was called the Schrems II decision.

 The Schrems II decision annulled the Privacy Shield between the EU and the US companies.
 Therefore they cannot transfer EU users’ data freely to the US.

 The reason why they cannot do so are two controversial US laws:

 The Foreign Intelligence Surveillance Act (FISA) 1978 is the law that allows the US government to spy on foreign nationals and governments.
 It contains the procedures for collecting information on “foreign powers and their agents suspected of espionage and terrorism”.

-The EDPB guidelines explicitly mention this act as an example of a law that is an obstacle for transferring data to a third country (check out page 15).
+The EDPB guidelines explicitly mention this act as an example of a law that is an obstacle to transferring data to a third country (check out page 15).

 The Clarifying Overseas Use of Data Act (CLOUD Act) 2018 allows the US government to request any personal information stored on servers operated or owned by US companies.

-Basically, this means that if your personal data is stored on the servers of Amazon Web Services (AWS), and the US authorities issue a warrant for disclosure of such information, AWS has no choice but to hand over the information to them.
+This means that if your data is stored on Amazon Web Services (AWS) servers, and the US authorities issue a warrant for disclosure of such information, AWS has no choice but to hand over the information to them.

-It doesn’t matter where the servers are located – whether in the US, EU, Asia, or somewhere else.
+It doesn’t matter where the servers are located – whether in the US, EU, Asia, or elsewhere.
 Every US company must obey the request.

-To sum it up, the US authorities can at any time spy on foreigners who may be involved in espionage and terrorism, as well as request personal data stored on any servers operated by US companies around the world (which is a large chunk of the servers around the world).
+To sum it up, the US authorities can spy on foreigners who may be involved in espionage and terrorism and personal request data stored on any servers operated by US companies around the world (which is a large chunk of the servers around the world).